Widget-Wrangler/ww/WWBase/Documentation/IntroducingWidgetWrangler.md

 Tag | Required | Description
 ---|---|---
-src | yes | URL of the script to be loaded; this can be absolute, relative to the page, or by using a tilde prefix, relative to the pnp-ww.js script (for example, src=~myscript.js) priority | yes | An integer indicating the priorty of the script; first priority 0 scripts will be loaded, then priority 1, etc. Priorities must begin at 0 and not skip any numbers, and scripts in the collection are expected to be in priority order.
+src | yes | URL of the script to be loaded; this can be absolute, relative to the page, or by using a tilde prefix, relative to the pnp-ww.js script (for example, src=~myscript.js) priority | yes | An integer indicating the order in which the script should be loaded; first priority 0 scripts will be loaded, then priority 1, etc. Priorities must begin at 0 and not skip any numbers, and scripts in the collection are expected to be in priority order.
+Multiple scripts can be declared at the same priority level in order to load them concurrently.

 A widget can either run as an AngularJS application, which is bound to the widget root, or using a custom binding function specified in the ww-appbind attribute.
-In the latter case, the widget root element is passed to the binding function so the widget can access the browser DOM relative to the widget root instead of having to find it on the page.
+In the latter case, the widget root DOM element is passed to the binding function so the widget can access the browser DOM relative to the widget root instead of having to find it on the page.
 This helps to isolate the widget.
 For example, it's common practice to hard-code an HTML element ID and then find it with jQuery; this works fine for one